jelster/CqrsMessagingTools/README.markdown

 These concepts wouldn't have happened without the [Microsoft Patterns & Practices group's CQRS-Journey](http://cqrsjourney.github.com/) project and team.
 See below for instructions and warnings

+##8-28-2016 UPDATE:
+* The tooling succesfully builds in VS2015
+* The VS tooling (e.g., Syntax highlighter) has not been tested in VS2015 and may not behave as intended (YMMV)

 ##6-14-2012 IMPORTANT UPDATE:
 * The new CTP of the Roslyn tooling introduces a ton of new features as well as reworked API's.
 As a consequence, the tooling will not currently build using the new tooling.
 I'm hoping to correct this in the near future, but for now the CqrsMessagingTools (SawMIL sound like a good name?) do not support it.
 * Questions, comments, feedback, etc are all welcome - visit the [https://github.com/jelster/CqrsMessagingTools/issues](issue tracker) to do so.

 # NEW!
 MilGenerator command-line tool